Jessica Mitford: Investigative journalism

+In 1976, Mitford taught a seminar on muckraking and investigative journalism at Calhoun College (renamed Grace Hopper College in 2017) at Yale University.

 Books and music

 Mitford's second memoir, A Fine Old Conflict (1977), comically describes her experiences joining and eventually leaving the Communist Party USA.
-Mitford titled the book after what, in her youth, she thought were the lyrics to the Communist anthem, "The Internationale", which actually are "Tis the final conflict".
-Mitford recounts how she was invited to join the Communist Party by her co-worker Dobby, to whom she responded "We thought you'd never ask!"
+Mitford titled the book after what, in her youth, she thought were the lyrics to the Communist anthem, "The Internationale", which actually are "'Tis the final conflict".
+Mitford recounts how she was invited to join the Communist Party by her co-worker Dobby, to whom she responded, "We thought you'd never ask!"
 She bristled against the conservative structure in the CP, at one point upsetting the women's caucus by printing a poster with "Girls!
 Girls!
 Girls!" to draw people to an event.
 She mercilessly teased an elder Communist about what she perceived as his paranoia when he wrote out the name of a town where she could get chickens donated from "loyal party members" for a fund raiser.
 When he wrote Petaluma on a scrap of paper to avoid being overheard by possible bugs, she asked in jest how the chickens should be prepared, and wrote, "Fried or broiled".

 In addition to writing and activism, Mitford tried her hand at music as singer for "Decca and the Dectones", a cowbell and kazoo orchestra.
 She performed at numerous benefits and opened for Cyndi Lauper on the roof of the Virgin Records store in San Francisco.
 She recorded two short albums: one contains her rendition of "Maxwell's Silver Hammer" and "Grace Darling", and the other, two duets with friend and poet Maya Angelou.
 Her last work was an update entitled The American Way of Death Revisited.

 Death

 Mitford died of lung cancer in 1996, aged 78.
-In keeping with her wishes, she had an inexpensive funeral, costing $533.31 – she was cremated by Pacific Interment Service LLC without a ceremony, her ashes scattered at sea, the cremation itself costing $475.
+She died in Oakland, California, where she also spent most of her life.
+In keeping with her wishes, she had an inexpensive funeral, costing $533.31 – she was cremated without a ceremony, her ashes scattered at sea.
 At the time of her death, the San Francisco Chronicle columnist Herb Caen wrote "In this strangely flat era of 'diversity,' she was the rarest of birds, an exotic creature who rose each morning to become the sun around whom thousands of lives revolved."

 Her widower, Robert Treuhaft, survived her by five years.

 Descendants

 Two of her four children pre-deceased her.

-Her surviving daughter, Constancia Romilly, continued the activist tradition, working for the Student Nonviolent Coordinating Committee, which campaigned for African-American civil rights; she eventually became an emergency room nurse.
+Her surviving daughter, Constancia Romilly, continued the activist tradition, working for the Student Nonviolent Coordinating Committee, which campaigned for African American civil rights; she eventually became an emergency room nurse.
 Romilly had two children with Committee director James Forman: James Forman Jr., a Yale professor and Pulitzer Prize-winning author, and Chaka Forman, an actor.

 Her younger son, Ben Treuhaft, is a piano tuner based in Coventry, UK.